From Jar to native cross-platform Java with pipeline

 - Finally, upload and make a release.

-It goes without saying that a human is inefficient and unreliable at performing repeated tasks.
-Any discovered defect meant that I needed to do the steps again.
+It goes without saying that a human is inefficient and unreliable at doing repeated tasks.
+Any mistake meant that I had to do the steps over.
 A lot of time was wasted.
 Automated pipelines come to the rescue.
 Over time, I automated most of the steps so that my input is reduced to more or less one click.

 A good first step is to set the output dir in vite.config.js or equivalent config.
 I pointed it to the backend location so that I don’t have to copy the static files manually.